 Moreover, Paul and Timothy’s educations were not at par.
 They were on different planes.
 Paul had the equivalent of a graduate degree today.
 He sat at the feet of Gamaliel (Acts 22:3).
 There is no record of any formal training for Timothy.
 But here, these men were together–Jesus Christ made the difference.

-God breaks down natural barriers between people.
+God breaks down the natural barriers between people.

 Although people come from radically different backgrounds, they can serve the Lord side by side.
-Paul mentored Timothy by personal involvement with him.
+Paul mentored Timothy through personal involvement with him.
 Everything he learned, he learned from Paul.
 Timothy was both loyal and faithful.
 Jesus Christ compensates for the differences in culture, education, and financial background.
 He annihilates the differences that may separate us.

 Paul’s relationships with Silvanus and Timothy indicate something of his commitment to discipling others, both in Christian living and in service.